allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 Note that because we apply the separation of concerns principle, the `fetchItemsList` method only delegates a job to an external dependency responsible for network communication.
 Upon successful response, `SuggestionsList` doesn’t immediately start rendering the data, instead the data is put into the store and `SuggestionList` listens to that data change.
-With such a data circulation we ensure that:
+With such data circulation we ensure that:

 * The store is a single source of truth (and data)
 * Suggestions’ data is propagated to every dependent